shivamrawat7712/HandOn-Projects/Layout Design with Tailwind/README.md

 But each of the ways matter on it's own when it comes to applying in real scenarios and actual doing.
 </br>
 </br>
-For the dynamic experience on your own you can check out this:-
+For the dynamic experience on your own you can check this:-
 </br> <a href='https://play.tailwindcss.com/7laOXLkE1A' >Click Here !</a>
 </br>
 </br>